tocalabs/toca-docs/src/projects/automation/workflows/workflow.md

 **Reporting Levels** -

-The reporting level of a workflow designates how much information is returned when it is run.
+The reporting level of a workflow designates how much information is returned when it is run, this is the information that can be found on the :docs-link[reporting page]{id="reporting/reporting"}.
 There are circumstances where you may want to decrease your reporting level due to large amounts of data which can build up unnecessarily.

 To change the reporting level of a job, enter the workflow designer and access the workflow settings by pressing the cog icon.
 There are 4 reporting levels which are presented in descending order: